 Survey designed to enhance the enjoyment of music with emphasis on listening: Historical overview of the development of musical form through the centuries.
-1004.00 AA/AS area 3; CSU area C1; IGETC area 3A
+1004.00

-MUSIC 14A Chinese Opera
+Chinese Opera

 Introduction to provincial and stylistic characteristics of Chinese Opera: From the Tang Dynasty, 618 A.D., through the Yuan Dynasty, 1402 A.D.
 1004.00 CSU area C1